The Ins and Outs of Time Tracking for Independent Contractors

 It’s important to remember that the determiner as to whether a worker is an employee is not simply the label an employer uses.
 An individual does not become an independent contractor under the law just because their employer chooses to classify them as so.
 Generally, the pertinent laws will set out a multi-part test that determines a worker’s classification.
 Take a look at your region’s laws to ensure your contract jobs are compliant.

 If you are confident that your independent contractors are correctly classified, great.
 But there are a number of other ongoing challenges and risks to hiring freelance workers.
 Aside from liability issues and compliance with ever-changing regulations, day to day management requires patience, communication, and clarity.
 Without them you’ll end up with missed deadlines, unclear expectations, and frustration on both ends.

 Effective management and time tracking will help with a number of these issues.
 However, some contractors will be resistant to using a tracking tool.
 Oftentimes, this opposition stems from concerns about privacy and ease of use.
-Companies must weigh the costs and benefits of using tools that take screenshots or track location and keystrokes.
+Companies must weigh the costs and benefits of using tools that take screenshots or track location and keystrokes, features that Beebole does not offer.
 It is also helpful to inform workers and ensure them that their information will be safe.
 If you require independent contractors to use a tool, they have a right to understand how it works.